theme-next/theme-next.org/source/docs/theme-settings/sidebar/index.md

 <!-- endtab -->

 <!-- tab <code>wrap</code> -->
-If the post header width longer than sidebar width, you can wrap the header words in next lines by editing values `toc.wrap` to `true` in {% label primary@theme config file %}.
+If the post header width longer than sidebar width, you can wrap the header words in next lines by setting `toc.wrap` to `true` in {% label primary@theme config file %}.

 {% code lang:yml next/_config.yml %}
 toc: